Woman by grave during Day of the Dead in San Andres Mixquic, Mexico City

 “I never thought I’d be eating in Heaven,” he said to his new-found guide.
 “Well, I’ll take that back.
 I did imagine that there might be banquets, but I didn’t think I’d still be going to the bathroom to take a crap – oh, I’m sorry, can you say ‘crap’ in Heaven?”

-“You may say anything that applies to anything here.
+“You can say anything that applies to anything here.
 And yes, you’ll find that a lot of those concepts we learned, or assumed, in life are not really complete.
 Heaven and Hell are good examples: the idea that in the afterlife everything would be separated into good and evil, with everyone living with either reward or punishment.
 Purgatory came a little closer with the notion that aspects of Heaven and Hell could coexists in one place.
 William Blake may have come the closest, though, when he said that we each carry heaven and hell within us.”

 “I guess I’m just surprised that the afterlife is so much like life on earth.
 I figured that if life did continue after death, it would be completely different – pure bliss and all that.”